 to store writable instance attributes.
 This contributes to a bigger memory footprint.

-Next, you can expand the section below to see an example of code that compares namedtuple
+Next, you can expand the section below to get a script that compares namedtuple

 classes and data classes in terms of their performance on attribute access.